gwannon/ideasRoleras/EnElHades/InHades.md

 But there's a trick: your loved one doesn't remember you.
 Hades has stolen the six most important memories she had of you and your love.

-Before you can leave the Underworld with your soulmate, you must enter the shadowy world of the dead with the torch given to you by a lampade, a nymph of the Afterlife, and recover all the important memories she had of you, which Hades has hidden in his realm.
+Before you can leave the Underworld with your soulmate, you must enter the shadowy world of the dead with the torch given to you by a _lampade_, a nymph of the Afterlife, and recover all the important memories she had of you, which Hades has hidden in his realm.

 Throughout your wanderings, you will be harassed by demons, demonic servants of the lord of the underworld.

-&nbsp;

 [![Guided by Firelights](./css/guided-by-firelights.png "Guided by Firelights")](https://www.freepik.com/free-vector/tropical-island-cartoon-poster-with-rising-sun-sea-vector-illustration_37366207.htm "Guided by Firelights")